Ransomware: Hospital Avoids Diversion, Maintains Continuity of Care

-With the WannaCry ransomware attack making headlines worldwide (and taking a significant portion of the UK Health System offline), many healthcare delivery organizations are taking a closer look at cybersecurity[i] and the role it plays in continuity of operations planning (COOP).
+With hospital ransomware making headlines worldwide and disrupting care, many healthcare delivery organizations are taking a closer look at hospital communication systems and cybersecurity[i] and the role they plays in continuity of operations planning (COOP).

 Ransomware is one of the hazards hospitals should consider when developing emergency preparedness and response plans — including hazard vulnerability assessments (HVAs) and communication plans — to meet the compliance requirements of the CMS emergency preparedness rule and other emergency management requirements.